1946–47 Detroit Falcons season: Game log

+Season losses

+Throughout this season, the Detroit Falcons only had an average total of 1,239 paid attendees per game (which would become the lowest amount held by the league for a team throughout the entire season), with net receipts totaling up to $48,238 for the season and estimated losses totaling up to around $120,000 for this season.
+Not only that, but the lack of care from within the organization would cause team owner Arthur Wirtz to fold the Falcons franchise by July 2, 1947 after failing to properly announce to the rest of the league whether his franchise would play for another season or not, to the point where they ended up joining the Cleveland Rebels as the only other BAA franchise to miss out on participating in the inaugural 1947 BAA draft entirely on June 2, 1947, despite being the hosting site of that draft in question.

 Dispersal Draft

 During the first ever end of season meeting for the Basketball Association of America's board of governors held on May 21, 1947, the Falcons were slated to be missing from the official missing for whether they would play for another season or not.
 Not only that, but the Falcons ended up joining the Cleveland Rebels as the only inaugural Basketball Association of America (BAA) teams to miss out on participating in the 1947 BAA draft (held on June 2 that year) entirely despite the inaugural BAA draft taking place in Detroit.
 Eventually, the Falcons decided to fold operations entirely on July 9, 1947 (exactly one month after the Cleveland Rebels officially did so).
 After the Falcons became the second team to officially disband as a franchise on July 9, 1947, the BAA held what would become its first ever dispersal draft on August 2 that year, with the remaining eight teams left in the BAA (the surviving seven teams from the league's first successful season alongside the original Baltimore Bullets franchise that came from the original American Basketball League by a dispute with that league) taking players that were originally from the Falcons, Cleveland Rebels, Pittsburgh Ironmen, and Toronto Huskies franchises.
 The following teams acquired these players from the Falcons during the dispersal draft period.